Tuscarora Indian intarsia

 Beadstringing, Beginning

 Learn how to knot necklaces and bracelets on silk (with and without clasps) as well as how to make earrings and chain necklaces.
-The ten-week course includes making a bracelet and a necklace with clasps; earrings; an endless strand necklace; a chain necklace, eyeglass holder, or lanyard/badge holder; and a woven bracelet; the last class is show and tell.
+The course may include making a bracelet and a necklace with clasps; earrings; an endless strand necklace; a chain necklace, eyeglass holder, or lanyard/badge holder; and a woven bracelet.
 The instructor supplies handouts for each project, demonstrates how to work with semi-precious stones, pearls, and French wire; gives tips and valuable information about beadstringing; and encourages an exchange of ideas.
 Appropriate beads, thread, findings, and tools will be available for purchase at class; students also can bring their own supplies.

 Beadstringing, Advanced